magit/emacsql/README.md

 objects.
 The lisp object `nil` corresponds 1:1 with `NULL` in the database.

-During package installation EmacSQL will attempt to compile a custom native binary for communicating with a SQLite database.
+On MELPA, each backend is provided as a separate package, suffixed with the database name.
+In the case of `emacsql-sqlite`, on first use EmacSQL will attempt to compile a custom native binary for communicating with a SQLite database.
 If this fails (a C compiler is not available), it will attempt to download, with permission, a pre-built binary when the first database connection is attempted.
-The official sqlite3 command shell is incapable of correct interaction when linked with GNU Readline, or when run in Windows, so a custom built tool is required.
-If your own package depends on EmacSQL as a database this means it doesn't have to rely on the user having any particular software installed.
+The official sqlite3 command shell is incapable of correct interaction when linked with GNU Readline, or when run in Windows, so a custom build tool is required.
+If your own package depends on EmacSQL as a database, this means it doesn't have to rely on the user having any particular software installed.

 Requires Emacs 24.3 or later.